PETS AT HOME GROUP PLC (THE “COMPANY”)

 (e) be consulted concerning any major changes in employee benefit structures, including pensions, throughout the Company;

 (f) periodically review and note the ongoing remuneration policies and trends for all employees in the Company;

 (g) approve the design of, and determine the eligibility criteria and targets for, the principle performance related pay schemes, incentive plans and similar plans operated by the Company and that the performance measures and targets used are transparent, stretching and rigorously applied;

-(h) review the design of all-employee and all share incentive plans (including the post-employment shareholding requirements for vesting and unvested shares granted to Executive Directors and other designated members of the executive management pursuant to such plans) for approval by the Board and shareholders and, for any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to Executive Directors and other designated members of the executive management and the performance targets to be used; monitor any such awards and decide whether the performance conditions for any such awards have been reached;
+(h) review the design of all-employee and all share incentive plans (including the post-employment shareholding requirements for vesting and unvested shares granted to Executive Directors and other designated members of the Group Executive Management Team pursuant to such plans) for approval by the Board and shareholders and, for any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to Executive Directors and other designated members of the Group Executive Management Team and the performance targets to be used; monitor any such awards and decide whether the performance conditions for any such awards have been reached;

 (i) review the Company’s Gender Pay Gap, CEO Pay Ratio and any other reports required to be published by law disclosing Company pay ratios;